CodingNomads/articles/environment-variables/environment-variables.md

 <h3 id="setting-virtual-environment-variables">Setting Virtual Environment Variables</h3>

-You can set a virtual environment variable in the same way you learned about int he first section of this blog post.
+You can set a virtual environment variable in the same way you learned about in the first section of this blog post.
 However, instead of typing the `export` command directly in your terminal, you'll add it as a new line of code at the end of the `activate` script:

 ```bash
 # The rest of the script
 export MY_SUPER_SECRET_SECRET="OMG this is so secret I can't even say!"
 ```

-Safe the script and close it.
+Save the script and close it.
 Now you can activate your virtual environment:

 ```bash
 source venv/bin/activate